EPEC Profiles – Erica Luzzi

 Melissa Mirino is chair of the EPEC Communications Working Group

-Melissa Mirino is currently studying for a PhD in the field of planetary geology at the Open University (UK).
-For her doctoral dissertation, she is studying ancient river systems on Mars called inverted channels.
+She obtained her PhD in the field of planetary science at the Open University (UK).
+For her doctoral dissertation, she studied ancient river systems on Mars called inverted channels.

 Since she was an undergraduate student at the University of Rome 3, Melissa’s main research interests have focused on the application of remote sensing in the geological study of rocky bodies in the Solar System.
 After pursuing her Master’s and Bachelor’s degrees in Geology, she took up many opportunities to study abroad, winning several scholarships and travel grants.
 As a result, she has collaborated with local and international research institutes and universities to develop projects in the field of planetary science.